Tythos/06-of-52--accessible-kubernetes-with-terraform-and-digitalocean/README.md

 replicaset.apps/wwwdeployment-d79bb5b9d   1         1         1       5m27s
 ```

-### Lastly, the Ingress
+## Lastly, the Ingress

 A careful observer will note that we didn't define a Service "type".
 In our case, this defaulted to "ClusterIP", which means the service was assigned a specific address on the internal Kubernetes network.
 This does not, however, "expose" the service for access to external users.

 And here's where things get fun.
 A traditional cluster will have at least three "meta" applications running at any given time:

-* A load balancer, to define an entry point for distribution of traffic
+* A load balancer, to define distribution of traffic from an external entry point into the cluster

-* An ingress controller, for enforcing ingress rules against the load balancer traffic-routing policies
+* An ingress controller, for enforcing a set of ingress rules against the load balancer traffic-routing policies

-* A cert manager, for automatically securing ingress TLS termination
+* A cert manager, for automatically securing TLS termination on ingress

 Load balancers are particularly sticky.
-If you are operating an on-prem cluster, you will likely be using something like MetalLB (or something provided by your Kubernetes "substrate", like k3s or microk8s, automatically).
-However, if you are operating on a provider, like AWS or DigitalOcean, the load balancer is implemented by the provider.
+If you are operating an on-prem cluster, for example, you will likely be using something like MetalLB (or some functional equivalent like Traefik, automatically provided in many cases by your Kubernetes "substrate" like microk8s).
+However, if you are operating on a provider, like AWS or DigitalOcean, the load balancer is unique to that platform and implemented by the provider.

 We're going to define our ingress anyways, even though nothing exists yet to "enforce" (or secure) it.
 Create a `wwwingress.tf` file in our "wwwnamespace" folder/module and populate accordingly.
 If you're coming from a "traditional" or manual Kubernetes background, note how useful it is to procedurally bind to the service properties!
 Terraform really is wonderful.